 The Vexilloid Tabloid is the newsletter of the Portland Flag Association.

 From Vexilloid Tabloid #53 Every year, Michael Orelove plants his “flower bed” to represent a flag.
 Since 2010 he has grown the U.S., Oregon, U.K., Canada, and Alaska flags.
 This year he honors his native city, Chicago.
-The flag has a white field with two horizontal light-blue stripes and four red stars arranged horizontally in […]
+The flag has a white field with two horizontal light-blue stripes and four red stars arranged horizontally in… Continue reading What’s in the Flower Bed This Year?

 by Scott Mainwaring, Vexilloid Tabloid #53 Every June, Portland’s Rose Festival welcomes “the fleet” from the US and Canada.
 Moored along the Willamette river, the ships display a colorful range of flags to see—ensigns, jacks, signal flags, and courtesy flags.